 And for more information on thermowells, check out our article about the cost of thermowells!

 Dave Dlugos, Global Tech Product Leader contributed to this article.

 Bob DiVita is the Director of North America Channel Sales here at Ashcroft.
-Bob has 41 plus years of experience at Ashcroft working in many roles ranging from Technical Support, Product Management for Mechanical Pressure & Temperature Instruments and his current role, which is focused on our Channel Partners in North America.
+Bob has over 40 years of experience at Ashcroft working in many roles ranging from Technical Support, Product Management for Mechanical Pressure & Temperature Instruments and his current role, which is focused on our Channel Partners in North America.